ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-Add a script that creates an empty file called hello 5-Add a script that adds execute permission to the owner of the file hello 6-Add a script that execute multiple permission
+7-Add a script that allows all to execute